 Think about an MS Word software or any document editor software that allows you to type but not to modify, delete, edit... etc. How would that be?
 Useless, right?
 Same is true for a decision tree software.
 You need to edit a tree in any way you want.
-You want to cut/copy/paste between nodes, copy a subtree and replace a node with that copied tree, insert decision/chance nodes between 2 connected nodes etc. Yes, everything is possible with this Decision Tree Maker and Analyzer software.
+You want to cut/copy/paste between nodes, copy a subtree and replace a node with that copied tree, insert decision/chance nodes between 2 connected nodes, etc. Yes, everything is possible with this Decision Tree Software and Analyzer software.

 - Vertical Position arrangement.